-- Deliver and improve our services, as set out in contacts and agreements with you
+- Deliver and improve our services, as set out in contracts and agreements with you

 - Properly manage our business in an effective manner

-- Contact you by post, email or telephone to respond to your queries and provide you with information that you request of us
+- Contact you by post, email, telephone or social media to respond to your queries and provide you with information that you request of us

 - Send marketing communications to you